 Women’s Economic Empowerment

 My fascination with all things women and money began at an early age.
 I tried (unsuccessfully!) to publish my first book back in 1992.
 It was called “Thin, Thinner, Thinnest” and was a look at how the growing obsession with body image in America interfered with women’s ability to focus on their work.
 My next book, The Other Side of Thirty: Musings of a Modern Day Bachelor Gal was self-published in 2001.
 It was my response to the Sex and The City craze – i.e. a desire to show what it was really like to be a single working woman over thirty and grappling with issues of economic empowerment.
-(Note: I married my wonderful husband, Randy, in 2006 at the ripe ‘ole age of 36.
-He is my best friend and a huge proponent of women’s economic empowerment.)
-Following this I co-wrote two critically acclaimed personal finance books, On My Own Two Feet: A Modern Girl’s Guide to Personal Finance (Adams Business, 2007; Second edition, 2013) and Get Financially Naked: How to Talk Money with Your Honey (Adams Business, 2009)
+Following this, I co-wrote two critically acclaimed personal finance books, On My Own Two Feet: A Modern Girl’s Guide to Personal Finance (Adams Business, 2007; Second edition, 2013) and Get Financially Naked: How to Talk Money with Your Honey (Adams Business, 2009)

 How Manisha Ended Up Focusing Full Time on Financial Literacy for Women